Does Air Canada impose age restrictions for infants?

 Children pay the applicable adult fare for travel within Canada and between Canada and the U.S. (no discount).
 Air Canada offers discounted tickets only for children between the ages of 2 and 11 years who are traveling internationally.
 A child traveling on an international flight will pay the child fare until his/her 12th birthday and the applicable adult fare after his/her 12th birthday.

-In International Business Class, a child age 2 to 5 must be seated directly in front of the accompanying adult.
-When booking travel with young children in International Business Class, call Air Canada Reservations to ensure the availability of appropriate seating.
+In Signature Class, a child age 2 to 7 must be seated directly in front of, directly behind or in an adjacent seat facing the accompanying adult.
+When booking travel with young children in Signature Class, call Air Canada Reservations to ensure the availability of appropriate seating.